jrich71/ai-case-study/README.md

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?

-    - A primary core metric is gaining access to Open Science content through partnerships with key publishers who own the copyright to the content.
+    - DataSeer is gaining access to Open Science content through partnerships with key publishers who own the copyright to the content.
 Toward that, DataSeer has made made an inroad via its partnership with Taylor & Francis, one of the "big 5" publishers.

+    - Beyond core business metrics around sales and operations, DataSeer uses internally generated error reporting for continuous quality improvement.
+For example, reports can include false positives and false negatives as to whether recommended datasets are to be included with journal article submissions.
+Errors may result from formatting issues such as URLs extending over line breaks or faulty accession numbering.
+Yet care must be taken so as to not overfit its proprietary models such that they cannot reliably account for the variability among formatting differences in real-world articles.

 * How is your company performing relative to competitors in the same field?

     - The data are lacking, particularly since DataSeer sits in such a niche market.
 There seem to be few players, let alone commercial, in this space.
+Only [SciScore](https://sciscore.com/) is a direct competitor.

 ## Recommendations